 Color psychology is mostly used in marketing and advertisements today.
 However, much more research is needed to determine the full effects of color on the human body.
 In the meantime, consider putting on a yellow shirt next time you’re feeling down to brighten up your mood.
 Or paint your office green to feel more relaxed.

 Go forth and be colorful and intentional!

 Alexis Lopez is a recent graduate from the University of Florida where she graduated with her Bachelor’s Degree in Psychology.
-She began interning under Amanda Patterson at Caring Therapists of Broward in April 2017.
+She began interning under Amanda Landry at Caring Therapists of Broward in April 2017.
 Her interest in Counseling Psychology began during her time at UF when she took a class titled Intro to Counseling Psychology and has admired the field of counseling and therapy ever since.
 She hopes to one day become a Licensed Mental Health Counselor herself and is in the process of applying to graduate school.
 She looks forward to working with Amanda and her team at Caring Therapists of Broward and is eager to learn all she can during her time here.